Who is the author of Action Words?

 So that's the Action Words story.
-We've been publishing for fifteen years now, we're used in many schools across the UK and have fans in international schools too.
+The scheme is used in many schools across the UK and we have fans in international schools too.
 Our favourite days are those where practitioners or parents get in touch to say thank you.
 It’s a great feeling to be part of a child’s reading breakthrough.

 So my message is:

 Use anything.
 Use everything.
 Use the technique that works for the individual child.
 We are all different.